Handling Client Applications Reference

 You access the portal for an API from a developer portal that lists APIs by clicking the name or version number of the API.

 An API Owner determines the content of their API portal.
 Typically, you see documentation for the API and links to resources, such as an API Console.
-If the API you are browsing is implemented with RAML, you can use the API Console to explore the different calls and responses.
+If the API you are browsing is RAML-based, you can use the API Console to explore the different calls and responses.

 If you are browsing an API portal for an API that already has an API URL set up by its API Owners, you see Request API Access at the top of the API.
 If the API is public, requesting API access has no effect.
 Just use the API; otherwise, click Request API Access and fill in the dialog.
 If you have previously registered an application for any API in the organization’s developer portal, that application appears in your drop-down menu.
 If you are registering an API for the first time, click New Application.